gitluin/sara/README.md

  * Sometimes, opening pictures in feh via vifm leads to insane tiling of the picture
  * Bar doesn't redraw on laptop lid reopen until maprequest, changedesktop, etc.
  * Need to XFree() in applyrules, I think?
 Unclear
- * Clients A and B in [1], A is head, B is below.
-A is current.
-Mouse is in A, but coordinates have changed since last in B. Move A down, focus goes to B. Move B down, focus goes to A. Move A down, focus stays with A until mouse is moved (coordinate check).

 To Do
 ----